IBM/credit-risk-workshop-cpd/workshop/machine-learning-autoai/README.md

 ![Select data](../images/autoai/autoai-select-dataset.png)

-* Once the dataset is read in, we will need to indicate what we want the model to predict.
-Under *Select prediction column* panel, find and click on the `Risk` row.
+* Once the dataset is read in, we will need to configure the details of the AutoAI experiment.
+Next, indicate what we want the model to predict.
+Under "Configure details", select `No` for "Create a time series analysis?".
+In the *What do you want to predict?* dropdown, find and click on the `Risk` row.

 * AutoAI will set up defaults values for the experiment based on the dataset and the column selected for the prediction.
 This includes the type of model to build, the metrics to optimize against, the test/train split, etc. To view/change these values, click the *`Experiment settings`* button.

 ![Choose Churn column and run](../images/autoai/autoai-choose-prediction-and-configure.png)

-* On the `Data source settings` panel, in the `Select columns to include` section, deselect the checkbox for the `CustomerID` column name.
+* On the `Data source settings` panel, in the `Select features to include` section, deselect the checkbox for the `CustomerID` column name.
 This will remove the customer ID column from being used as a feature for the model.
 Although we could change other aspects of the experiment, we will accept the remaining default values and click the `Save settings` button.

 ![Choose features and save](../images/autoai/autoai-exp-settings-columns.png)